hive-engine/steemsmartcontracts-wiki/Smart-Contracts-Guide.md

 }
 ```

+### callingContractInfo

+callingContractInfo is another special input parameter, similar to isSignedWithActiveKey.
+If this smart contract action is being called from another contract, instead of a Hive account, then callingContractInfo will have information about the calling contract.
+This allows you to design actions that can only be called from another contract, or have different behaviors depending on if they are called from a contract or an account.
+For usage examples, see the [nft contract](https://github.com/hive-engine/steemsmartcontracts/blob/hive-engine/contracts/nft.js).

 ### Checking account balance & paying fees

 You may wish to require a fee for executing smart contract operations.
 In general, this is a good idea any time your action could add new stuff to the database.
 On-chain storage is limited and thus paying fees to use it will prevent spammy data from bloating the sidechain.
 Fees are typically burned by sending to the null account.
 Usually BEE is used as a fee currency, but you may use other tokens if desired.